svikashk/docs/guide/prioritize-features.md

 ---

-## 4. Delegate top priority features to managers
+## 4. Delegate top priority features

 Once your features are prioritized and ready to be worked on, give your feature an owner who will oversee the completion of the feature.

-Making sure each feature has an owner will drive responsibility and ensure they see to it that the feature is completed with the quality your customers need.
+Making sure each feature has an owner will drive responsibility and ensure that the feature is completed with the quality your customers need.

 Take it a step further by adding a duration to ensure the feature is built within a timeline.
 After all, no body wants the feature to get dragged on forever.